Canon 750D vs Leica SL

 Studio photographers will appreciate that the Leica SL (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the SL have been discontinued, but can regularly be found used on ebay.
+The 750D was replaced by the Canon 800D, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 750D and the Leica SL?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.